 If you do not have a computer, your local library or senior center may be able to help you visit this website using its computer.
-Or, you can call Medicare at the number above and tell them what information you are looking for.
+Or, you can call Medicare and tell them what information you are looking for.
 They will find the information on the website, print it out, and send it to you.

-SECTION 4
+(You can call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users should call 1-877-486-2048.)

-State Health Insurance Assistance Program

-(free help, information, and answers to your questions about Medicare)
+SECTION 4 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare)